troverman/conexus/wiki/Interoperable Protocols.md

 # Interoperable Protocol Architecture
 ## Information mapping to a balance
-## Token are meta data ‘imbued’ as economic tradable assets
+## Tokens are meta data ‘imbued’ as tradable assets

 ```
 contract Protocol {